Tapestry of Nations: Soundtrack

 The music for the parade was written by Gavin Greenaway, who was suggested to Disney by Hans Zimmer.
 Regarding the lyrics, Greenaway said:

 The words are made up to sound like a language, as I didn’t want to have some people understanding and others not.
 So, this way, nobody understands the words!
 But I chose the sounds and syllables to sound like some sort of proto-language.
 Very simple vowels and limited consonants.
 Each listener can attach their own meaning.

 The Millennium Heartbeat section, which was released on the Walt Disney World Millennium Celebration CD track, was not featured in the parade, as it lasted about a minute and a half, and was substituted by a different transition section which lasted about 50 seconds and still heavily featured drums, but added a slower version of the theme including lines from the chorus.

-On September 25, 2019 during a 20-year cast reunion, Gavin Greenway along with Gary Paben finally revealed the meaning of the word A-La, known only to Greenway, Paben, Davies, and a select few Disney executives.
+On September 25, 2019 during a 20-year cast reunion, Gavin Greenaway along with Gary Paben finally revealed the meaning of the word A-La, known only to Greenaway, Paben, Davies, and a select few Disney executives.
 During a presentation to the more than 250 performers who attended the reunion, it was revealed that A-La translated to "grateful."

 For Epcot's twenty-fifth anniversary celebration on October 1, 2007, a special fireworks finale to Illuminations was set to the Tapestry of Nations and the Tapestry of Dreams soundtrack.